Coupled-cluster approach to vibronic effects in resonant inelastic x-ray scattering of quantum materials: Application to a $5d^1$ rhenium oxide: Results and discussion

 With the obtained vibronic states, we simulated the Re $L_3$ edge RIXS spectra (Figure \ref{Fig_RIXS}).
 The electronic RIXS spectra (represented by the green solid lines) have a symmetric peak for each of the electronic levels: the elastic peak at 0 eV, the inelastic peak for $j_\text{eff}=1/2$ at 0.5 eV, and the inelastic peak for $e_g$ (${}^2E_g$) at 5.1 eV.
 Turning on the vibronic coupling to the $E_g$ modes, the $j_\text{eff}=1/2$ peak and the $e_g$ peak shift, and their shapes become asymmetric as reported before (the blue solid lines) \cite{Frontini2024, Iwahara2025}.
 Then, including vibronic coupling to the $T_{2g}$ modes [model (iv)], the elastic peak shows a clear shoulder below 0.3 eV (the red solid lines).
 The low-energy shoulder is in good agreement with the experimentally detected feature in Ref. \cite{Frontini2024}.

 The vibronic coupling shifts the peak positions of the $j_\text{eff}=1/2$ and the $e_g$ peaks.
 The DJT effect stabilizes the ground $j_\text{eff}=3/2$ and the $^2E_g$ states.
 The vibronic coupling of the pseudo JT type widens the spin-orbit multiplet levels.
 Thus, the $j_\text{eff}=1/2$ peak exhibits a shift towards the higher energy by about 50 meV, while the ${}^2E_g$ peak does towards the lower energy.

 The errors of the calculated peak positions with respect to the experimental ones \cite{Frontini2024} are within 10\%: The peaks for the $j_\text{eff} = 1/2$ and ${}^2E_g$ are about 50 meV and 0.5 eV higher than the experimental peaks at 0.50 eV and 4.56 eV, respectively \cite{Frontini2024}.
+The dicrepancy between the experimental and theoretical RIXS spectra could stem from the errors from the experimental data too.
+The experimental peak positions in Refs. \cite{Frontini2024} and \cite{Zivkovic2024} for the same compound differ by about 30 meV (6\%).

 Figure \ref{Fig_assign} highlights in color the vibronic levels that contribute strongly to the transitions.
 The asymmetric peaks of the vibronic RIXS spectra come from the multitude of transitions from the ground to the excited vibronic states.
 The mechanism is similar to Franck-Condon's for shifted oscillators: a multitude of excitations from the ground to the excited vibronic levels give rise to the asymmetric peaks.
 One can find a detailed description of the asymmetric $j_\text{eff}=1/2$ peak in Refs. \cite{Frontini2024, Iwahara2025}.
 The broad shoulder of the elastic peak appears due to the transitions from the ground vibronic levels to the excited vibronic levels that mainly arise from the $T_{2g}$ vibrational excitations, Eq. \eqref{Eq_Psi_e_G8}.